 There's a scene in High Fidelity when two young punks try to shoplift from Rob's record store.
 One of them drops their skateboard and Rob chases after them.
 They eventually drop their stash, which at a glance includes the Minutemen's Double Nickles on the Dime and Brian Eno's Music for Films.

 "Ryuichi Sakamoto, Sigue Sigue Sputnik, Breakbeats, Serge Gainsbourg.
 What are you guys, stealing for other people?"
+"No, those are for us."
+"You guys slamming to Joni Mitchell now?"

 I should've followed up on those reference earlier, as I undoubtedly would've gotten to Yellow Magic Orchestra sooner than just last year.
 But here I am, just now getting to Sigue Sigue Sputnik.